-Figure 3: Potential enefits of HTO-approach (adopted from ??)
+Figure 3: Potential benefits of HTO-approach (adopted from ??)

-Adopting a HTO to the VTS, may help to structure discussions on how (work) environment, technology, operator and organization are coupled to each other and emphasize the need to acknowledge the interactions and interdependencies among these shape the precondition for safe and efficient service provision in the VTS domain.
+Adopting an HTO to the VTS, may help to structure discussions on how (work) environment, technology, operator and organization are coupled to each other and emphasize the need to acknowledge the interactions and interdependencies among these shape the precondition for safe and efficient service provision in the VTS domain.

 Human Factors in VTS operations